 We Care About Your Children!

-Our care for your children extends to making them feel comfortable during their visits with our thoughtful and compassionate attention.
-Our friendly dental team helps put young patients at ease so they enjoy coming to our office.
-During their regular dental cleanings and visits, we also teach and encourage them to take good care of their teeth on a daily basis.
-And we enjoy caring for them and watching them grow year after year.
-Savannah Dental Solutions is a trusted pediatric dentist that provides children with specialized dental treatment in a comfortable environment.
+Our care for your children extends to making them feel comfortable during their dental visits with our thoughtful and compassionate service.
+Our friendly pediatric dental team helps put young patients at ease so they enjoy coming to our kid-friendly dental office.
+During their regular dental cleanings and preventative care visits, we also teach and encourage them to maintain good oral hygiene every day.
+We love caring for them and watching them grow year after year.

 Calming Dental Fears

-We know that sometimes the reason adults have fear of dental visits is because of an unhappy visit to a dentist when they were a child.
-It is our goal to ensure that this and future generations no longer develop any fear of dental treatments.
-We achieve this by providing a relaxed and happy place to visit for children of all ages.
-No matter what past experience your child may have had at a dentist, he or she will love to visit us!
+We know that sometimes the reason adults have fear of dental visits is because of an unhappy experience as a child.
+Our goal is to ensure that this and future generations never develop anxiety about dental care.
+We achieve this by providing a relaxed, kid-friendly environment where children feel safe and comfortable.

 Your Children’s Dentist Is as Important as Their Pediatrician

-Instilling good dental care habits at an early age helps children to keep good oral health for a lifetime.
-Children’s teeth are more prone to decay for various reasons.
-Often, they do not brush properly or thoroughly on their own.
-We encourage parents to be present when their children are cleaning their teeth.
-This helps to ensure they develop good dental habits.
+Instilling good dental care habits at an early age helps children maintain strong oral health throughout life.
+Children’s teeth are more prone to decay for various reasons, often because they don’t brush thoroughly or consistently.
+We encourage parents to supervise their children’s oral hygiene routines to ensure they develop healthy habits early.

 Preventing Child Tooth Decay – The Easy Way!

-We understand that children may not brush as well as they should.
-And even thorough brushing may not clean all the deep grooves or contours of teeth.
-Once plaque from the accumulation of bacteria sets in, decay will develop.
-Even the smallest amount of decay will need a filling restoration.
+We understand that children may not brush as well as they should, and even good brushing may not clean all the deep grooves of teeth.
+Once plaque builds up, decay can develop quickly.
+Even the smallest amount of decay requires treatment to protect your child’s oral health.

-Let us introduce to you a way to keep this from happening.
-With an application of a dental sealant to each tooth, the chances of decay are greatly reduced.
+Let us introduce you to a proven method for preventing cavities.
+With the application of dental sealants on each tooth, the chances of decay are greatly reduced.

 Here’s how the sealants are applied: